 For many years I found myself worrying about what might be in my career.
-I worried about organisational change, reorganisations, mergers, acquisitions, disposals and delivering a role that had a meaningful impact to the business and the people I worked with.
+I worried about organisational change, reorganisations, mergers, acquisitions, disposals and delivering a role that had a meaningful impact on the business and the people I worked with.
+The Cycle of Uncertainty.

 I was consumed by waiting to see what my fate might be.
 The feeling of waiting for decisions to be made or clarity to be found was exhausting.

 In 2015 I was asked the question, ‘What do you really care about at work?’
 I broadened this question to ‘What do I really care about?’
 At this point, I had just returned from my second maternity leave and the timing was perfect to think about how did I want my life to look like.

 I counted ahead 5 years and considered how old my children would be, how old my Dad would be and what I am passionate about delivering in my role.
 The time was going to continue regardless of anything I did, so I decided to stop waiting for others to make my decisions.
 I worked hard through multiple coaching sessions to gain clarity on elements such as:

 - Strategically, what I am trying to achieve, or even exploring what I want my future to be?
 How will it feel once I do this?

 - Emotionally, can I do this?
 Do I have the self-belief to do this?